Flexitime for technical and administrative staff

 Technical and administrative staff are normally covered by the flexitime agreement.
 You are responsible for registering your working hours.

 Flexible working hours mean that employees are able to choose when they start work in the morning, take a lunch break and finish for the day.
-Remember that you may not have more than 20 hours in hand or owing at the end of the month.
+Flexitime is an opportunity that must be adapted to the requirements of your organisation

 Lunchtime flexi hours are between 11:30 and 13:30.
 Your lunch break must be at least 30 minutes and you must not work for more than six hours without taking a lunch break.